Note for SQL Server 2016 or later:

-- For databases with compatibility level 130: You no longer have to enable trace flag 2371 in SQL Server 2016 because the corresponding behavior is enabled by default.
+- For databases with compatibility level 130: You no longer have to enable trace flag 2371 in SQL Server 2016 or later because the corresponding behavior is enabled by default.

 - For databases with compatibility level 120 or lower: This KB article (2754171) still applies and you should still enable trace flag 2371 to trigger more frequent stat updates.